 False accusation – In certain situations, our lawyers might be able to show that the GTA allegations against you are simply false.

-For example, it might be possible to prove that your ex-spouse gave you permission to drive their vehicle, then attempted to claim they did not give you permission in an attempt to have charges filed against you our of anger, jealously, or to use in child custody battle.
+For example, it might be possible to prove that your ex-spouse permitted you to drive their vehicle and then attempted to claim they did not permit you in an attempt to have charges filed against you out of anger, jealousy, or to use in a child custody battle.

 Related Pages: Theft Crimes | Evading Police